jkasnar/csf-install/README.md

 # csf-install
-This script installs CSF on CentOS7
+This script will download and install CSF on your CentOS machine.